rspamd/rspamd.com/contribution.md

 ---
 layout: default
-title: Contributing to rspamd
+title: Contributing to Rspamd
 ---

-# Contributing to rspamd
+# Contributing to Rspamd

 Rspamd is an open-source software distributed under the terms of permissive [Apache license](license.txt).
 To contribute to rspamd you might want to go to the [GitHub project page](https://github.com/vstakhov/rspamd), study the current issues and suggest solutions.